ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="app/core/phone/phone.service.ts (skeleton)" path="upgrade-phonecat-2-hybrid/app/core/phone/phone.service.ts" region="classdef"></code-example>

-The `@Injectable` decorator will attach some dependency injection metadata to the class, letting Angular Classicknow about its dependencies.
+The `@Injectable` decorator will attach some dependency injection metadata to the class, letting Angular Classic know about its dependencies.
-As described by the [Dependency Injection Guide][AioGuideDependencyInjection], this is a marker decorator you need to use for classes that have no other Angular Classicdecorators but still need to have their dependencies injected.
+As described by the [Dependency Injection Guide][AioGuideDependencyInjection], this is a marker decorator you need to use for classes that have no other Angular Classic decorators but still need to have their dependencies injected.

 In its constructor the class expects to get the `HttpClient` service.
 It will be injected to it and it is stored as a private field.